 Feature writing and journalism projects are where I first dipped my toes into freelancing, and this is where you will often see my passions and creative interests meeting words.
-I am here as a freelance journalist to make all your stories shine.
-I've recently had words appear digitally for Readers Digest and Delish UK, and am now a regular contributor to Il Bizzilla, Air Malta's inflight magazine.
+I love to write stories that will resonate with readers, raise awareness, or showcase creative talent.

-You may have already guessed from looking around but music has been a big part of my life from a young age - listening to music, going to gigs, and writing song lyrics ( A co-write has been played on local radio) My words first appeared in local and regional press, and smaller websites, and now independent media, and national websites such as Reader's Digest.
+You may have already guessed from looking around but music has been a big part of my life from a young age - listening to music, going to gigs, and writing song lyrics ( A co-write has been played on the radio) My words first appeared in local and regional press, independent media, and now national websites such as Reader's Digest.
 I've taken on pop music (when the indie kids didn't want it) for The Essex Chronicle, along with music and wider entertainment for glossy lifestyle titles in the South East.
 There's nothing but a buzz in discovering new, or new to me artists and the beautiful music they create, and there's a lot to be said about talented tribute bands too.
-See my piece here.

 As with many freelancing paths, my journalism one has taken a few twists and turns and I am always open to new challenges and transferring my skills.
 I have written on film tie-in books for Film Stories Magazine (are they really worth it? - I had lots of thoughts on this), and books cropped up again in my first piece for Air Malta's inflight magazine II Bizzilla, where I profiled novels set on the island.

 Other freelance twist and turns include profiles of local businesses, charities, and known faces for various print and digital press, event round-ups, and a digital piece on job hunting tips in a recession.
 It's been varied, exciting, and I'm proud of the consistent and sparky copy I've produced for digital and print publications.